thezedt/mr500v1-openwrt/README.md

 ## Installation

 > [!IMPORTANT]
-> I have **only** used the serial console method as described in the [MR600's commit message](https://git.openwrt.org/?p=openwrt/openwrt.git;a=commitdiff;h=78110c3b5fce119d13cd45dadd33ca396c8ce197) to install OpenWrt on the MR500.
+> I have used **only** the serial console method as described in the [MR600 commit message](https://git.openwrt.org/?p=openwrt/openwrt.git;a=commitdiff;h=78110c3b5fce119d13cd45dadd33ca396c8ce197) to install OpenWrt on the MR500.
-> While a `factory` image exists, the MR600 does not have a device page yet so I cannot confirm if it is possible to migrate to OpenWrt directly through the Tp-Link web interface.
+> While a `factory` image exists, the MR600 does not have a device page yet so I cannot confirm if it is possible to install OpenWrt directly from the Tp-Link web interface.
 Perhaps [this discussion](https://forum.openwrt.org/t/tp-link-archer-mr600-exploration/65489?page=5) holds the answer.
-> If that is already supported, the same `factory` image may or may not work with MR500's OEM web interface to allow for firmware migration - this will remain your test to take.
+> If that is already supported, the same `factory` image may or may not work with MR500's OEM web interface to allow for firmware migration - this is something I did not test.

-1. Start a TFTP server - [Tftpd64](https://pjo2.github.io/tftpd64/) will do just fine
+1. Start a TFTP server - [Tftpd64](https://pjo2.github.io/tftpd64/) will do just fine.

 Configure the computer's network adapter and the TFTP server to listen on 192.168.0.5/24.
 Connect to the router using one of the 3 LAN ports.